Robbinsville Township, New Jersey: Public transportation

 NJ Transit provides bus service to and from Trenton on the 606 route.

 Robbinsville Township is home to Trenton-Robbinsville Airport (identifier N87), an uncontrolled general aviation airport, with a 4275 ft long runway.
 The airport averages 30,000 aircraft operations per year.

+Sports

+Robbinsville Township reached the Little League Softball World Series in four of the seven years from 2008 to 2014, the only program in the nation to do so.
+The team won the championship in 2014 with a 22–0 postseason record and a 4–1 win against Bossier City, Louisiana in the tournament final.
+That year, an ESPN article described the town as "arguably the biggest hotbed of girls' softball players in the country."